tsalb/sfdc-lightning-service-components/README.md

 - Able to handle text or custom component as the modal body.
 - Always handles the footer cancel button.
-- Specify a main action function / label which is tied to a controller function from the initiating caller.
-The reason it's tied to the initiating caller (rather than the component being created) is below:
+- Specify a main action function which can be either:

-Unfortunately, I haven't figured out how to access the modal from an action (not after the .then promise in the lightning:overlayLibrary) other than an application event since the modal is created from a different hierarchy than the initiating component.
-This means that I'm using some application event trickery to pass some data to the modal which then does the server side processing.
+ - On the originating component by using `component.getReference("someFunction")`.
+ - On the modal component (the body) that's being created by using `"c.someFunctionOnTheModalComponent"`.
+- Pass an Object of parameters to the modal component (the body) from the originating component by using object notation while setting up the modal.

 Component:
 ```html